π Welcome

 - Effects of wind conditions on energy generation

-- Understand the importance of measuring wind speed and how it impacts energy generation.
+- Understand the importance of measuring wind speed: Learn why wind speed is a crucial factor in generating energy and how it directly affects the efficiency of electricity production.

-- Build and use a basic anemometer to measure wind speed in various locations.
+- Build and use a basic anemometer: Discover how an anemometer works and practice measuring wind speed in different environments to understand real-world conditions.

-- Analyze the effects of turbulence and storm conditions on wind energy generation.
+- Analyze the effects of turbulence and storm conditions: Learn how obstacles, turbulences, and other environmental conditions affect wind flow and energy generation.

 2.1 Making a paper windrose